hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 - Password: Hologres Account Access Key
 - Require SSL: No

-After sign in you will see the table under your hologres
+After sign in you will see the table "ontime" under your hologres.

 ![image](../images/Quickstart/quickstart-Tableau/2.png)

-## Query visualization:
+## Visualization in Tableau

 ### Query 1:

 #### Step 1: Add one custom SQL

-Tableau supports to drag the capsle to columns and rows directly to visualize report, but sometimes the data has so many values, in order to simplify the optional capsle we just add one custom SQL to help us select the relevant capsle that we need of each query demand.
+Tableau supports to drag the capsule to columns and rows directly to visualize report, but sometimes the data has so many values, in order to simplify the optional capsule we add one custom SQL to help us select the relevant capsule that we need of each query demand.

 For example we would like to know the total flight number of each day of week from 2000 to 2008.

 ```
 SELECT FltDayOfWeek, count(*) as c